 Who wouldn’t like their doctor, nurse or social worker to communicate with them in their preferred style?
-What healthcare professional wouldn’t like to learn how to better persuade their patients to make lifestyle changes, have a procedure completed, take their medications or follow their recommendations, or schedule their next visit?
+What healthcare professional wouldn’t like to learn how to better persuade their patients to make lifestyle changes, have a procedure completed, take their medications, follow their recommendations, or schedule their next visit?

 Providing great health care includes creating a great relationship.
 Even with 15-minute appointments, the quality of your relationship with your patient will contribute to how influential you can be.
-Patient-centered care begins with the relationships between patient and staff and/or patient and provider.
+Patient-centered care and patient engagement begins with the relationships between patient and staff and/or patient and provider.

 Providing great health care is often a sales job.
 Just like in sales, you’re looking for the real problem that needs to be solved.
 You need information from your clients/patients.
 You need to gain their trust.
 You need to convince them to buy into a treatment plan.
 Or you need them to buy into a health maintenance plan.
 The plans might not be a tangible product like a car, but it is a concept or set of actions you need to sell.

 The first step is to know your own preferred communication style and to realize that it will not be effective with many of your patients.
 Perhaps you like to move at a fast pace, going directly to all the facts.
 That style will not work with everyone.
 You might have enough power or position to be able to expect other staff to work with you using this style, but you can’t expect it of all your patients or clients.